andisiahaan/digiflazz-php/README.md

 $env:DIGIFLAZZ_APIKEY='your_api_key'
 ```

 Do not commit real credentials into the repository.
-Use `.env` locally and add it to `.gitignore`.
+Use a local `.env` and add it to `.gitignore`.

 ## Quick usage